imigueldiaz/true-north-line/README.md

 ```bash
 git clone https://github.com/imigueldiaz/true-north-line.git
 ```
 2. Open the project in Android Studio.

-3. Connect your Android device to your computer via USB.
+3. Connect your Android device to your computer via USB or WiFi.

 4. Build and run the app on your connected device using Android Studio.